 Heat a large drizzle of oil in a large pan over medium-high heat.
 Pat chicken dry with a paper towel.
 Add to pan in a single layer and cook until browned but not cooked through, 4-6 minutes, tossing once.
 Remove from pan and set aside.

 Heat a large drizzle of oil in same pan over medium-high heat.
-Whisk soy sauce, 2 TBSP sugar, 1 TBSP white wine vinegar, and ½ tsp cornstarch in a small bowl (we sent more vinegar and cornstarch).
-Put scallion whites, garlic, and ginger in pan and cook, tossing, until softened, about 1 minute.
+Whisk together soy sauce, ¼ cup sugar, 2 TBSP vinegar (we sent more), and cornstarch in a small bowl.
+Put scallion whites, garlic, and ginger in pan and cook, tossing, until softened, 1-2 minutes.
 Stir in soy sauce mixture and bring to a simmer.
 Let thicken slightly, about 1 minute.

 Return chicken to pan and toss to coat.
 Cook until no longer pink in center, 1-2 minutes.
-Add a squeeze of lime to rice and fluff with a fork.
+Add a squeeze of lime to rice, then fluff with a fork.
 Divide rice, snap peas, and chicken between plates.
-Drizzle with any remaining sauce.
-Garnish to taste with scallion greens and remaining sesame seeds (you may not use all).
+Drizzle with any sauce in pan.
+Sprinkle with scallion greens and remaining sesame seeds.
 Serve with lime wedges.